Dartmouth College, B.A.

 After receiving his J.D. from New York University School of Law, Professor Meili held a graduate fellowship at Georgetown University Law Center's Institute for Public Representation, where he supervised law students on litigation and legislative projects in immigration, consumer, and environmental law.
 Prior to his academic career, he was a partner in a plaintiffs'-side employment law firm in Hartford, Conn.

-Professor Meili will be on sabbatical in Oxford, England, during the 2012-13 academic year.
-He has been appointed an Academic Visitor at the Faculty of Law and a Senior Associate Member of St. Antony's College at the University of Oxford.
+Professor Meili was on sabbatical at the University of Oxford, England, during the 2012-13 academic year.
+During that time he was appointed an Academic Visitor at the Faculty of Law and a Senior Associate Member of St. Antony's College.

 A Citizen's Guide to Personal and Government Records (Center for Public Representation, 3d ed., 1993)